MP Estate Planning UK

 Employer and NI routesEmployer enquiries, NI contributions, PAYE paymentsPT Operations North East England, BX9 1BX / BX9 1AN; HMRC Direct, BX5 5BDPayroll, contributions queries and payment issues

-Telephone numbers, phone and accessibility options for HMRC-style enquiries
+Telephone numbers, phone and accessibility options for HMRC trust and estate enquiries

-When you need to call about a tax matter, knowing the right phone route saves time and stress.
+When you need to call HMRC about a trust or estate tax matter, knowing the right phone route saves time and stress.

 Finding the correct contact

-Match your issue to the correct telephone numbers: Self Assessment lines for returns, national insurance or PAYE lines for contributions and payroll, or the number shown on any letter if it is case‑specific.
+Match your issue to the correct telephone line: Self Assessment lines for returns (including SA900 trust returns), National Insurance or PAYE lines for contributions and payroll, or the number shown on any HMRC letter if it is case‑specific.
+Trust and estate queries often have a dedicated helpline number — check the GOV.UK trusts page for the most up-to-date number, as HMRC periodically updates its contact details.

 A close-up view of an array of telephone numbers displayed prominently on a wooden desk, with an antique dial phone and a modern smartphone beside them.
 In the foreground, the classic rotary dial showcases its buttons, while the smartphone's screen glows softly with a number list app open.
 In the middle ground, a soft-focus note pad with handwritten HMRC-related notes adds context to the scene.
 The background features blurred office elements like a bookshelf filled with binders and a plant, hinting at a professional environment.
 Warm, diffused lighting bathes the scene, creating an inviting and informative atmosphere.
 The composition feels organized and focused, depicting the importance of communication options in an office setting.